Michigan Probate and Estate Administration

 Common Estate Administration Mistakes

-A person who is unfamiliar with the complexities of administering an estate will need the guidance of an experienced Michigan Probate Attorney.
-Mall Malisow & Cooney has many years of experience helping Estate Administrators with various duties and legal details.
+A person who is unfamiliar with the complexities of administering an estate will need the guidance of an experienced Michigan probate attorney.
+Mall Malisow & Cooney has many years of experience helping estate administrators with various duties and legal details.

 Without professional guidance, serious mistakes can be made.
-Some of them can cost the estate and heirs to lose assets, which could be considered a breach of the Administrator’s fiduciary duty.
+Some of them can cost the estate and heirs to lose assets, which could be considered a breach of the administrator’s fiduciary duty.
 Common mistakes include:

 • Neglecting the “Portability Election” – This is an important estate tax exemption with critical requirements and filing dates.

-• Distributing Assets Too Early – If the Estate Administrator makes asset distributions to heirs too early, and taxes or other debts are outstanding, the Administrator is personally responsible.
+• Distributing Assets Too Early – If the estate administrator makes asset distributions to heirs too early, and taxes or other debts are outstanding, the Administrator is personally responsible.

-• Failure to Manage Estate Assets – If some of those assets include a stock portfolio, the Administrator is responsible for managing those assets to ensure the best return and prevent loss.
+• Failure to Manage Estate Assets – If some of those assets include a stock portfolio, the administrator is responsible for managing those assets to ensure the best return and prevent loss.

 • Failing to Advertise the Estate – Possible creditors must be given sufficient notice in order to make a claim against the estate.
-Failure to advertise can be considered a breach of an Administrator’s fiduciary duty.
+Failure to advertise can be considered a breach of an administrator’s fiduciary duty.

 • Failing to Close the Estate – After debts and taxes are paid and asset distributions are completed, the estate must be closed with the courts and all accounts closed.